Kiwi wine is light with a greenish shade and a faint tincture of an exotic flavor with hints of gooseberry, banana, and melon.

 - To let out all sugars from the pulp, put all kiwis in a plastic bag and leave it in a freezer for 2-3 hours.
 This step is optional but recommended.

 - After defrosting, peel the kiwis and carefully ground them by hands without crushing the seeds.
 Otherwise, the wine will turn out bitter.

-- Put the pulp in an enamel or plastic vessel with wide neck.
+- Put the pulp into fermentation container.
 Add all water and 625 grams of sugar (approximately 50%).
-Add the ferment or wine yeast.
+Add the wine yeast.
 Stir the must until smooth and then tie the neck of the vessel with cheesecloth to protect it from insects.

 - Leave the must for 3 days in a dark place with a stable room temperature of 18-28 °C. To prevent the wine from going sour, stir it thoroughly every 8-10 hours and sink the pulp in the juice.
 4-12 hours after the addition of yeast you should see the signs of fermentation: foaming, hissing sound, and light sour smell.
 This means that everything is going well.

 - Filter the must through 2-3 layers of cheesecloth, squeeze the pulp dry and remove it.

 - Add 375 grams (30%) of sugar to the liquid part and stir.

 - Pour the must into a fermentation vessel.
 Fill it up to a maximum of 75% of the volume so that there is enough space left for carbon dioxide and foam.
 Install an airlock of any design on the neck of the container.